Capillary/ecom-api-document/source/includes/_order.md

 ### Response Parameters

+Following table contains descriptions of a few response parameters that require more information.
+It does not include the parameters that are already in the request body or self explanatory.

 Parameter | Type | Description
 --------- | ---- | -----------
-BillOfSupplyCreditNoteNumber | string | Credit Note will be generated for any customer returned item received at the merchant warehouse.
+BillOfSupplyCreditNoteNumber | string | Credit note is generated for a customer returned item received at the merchant warehouse.
 Non-taxable items will have "Bill of supply Credit note number"
-TaxableCreditNoteNumber | string | Credit Note will be generated for any customer returned item received to merchant warehouse.
+TaxableCreditNoteNumber | string | Credit note is generated for any customer returned item received to merchant warehouse.
 Taxable Items will have this "Taxable credit note number"
 Source | int | values from 1-5.
 Source from which the return request is made.
 Example, `1` stands for storefront RequestStatus | enum | Current status of the return request.
 Values: `I` for initiated, `C` for closed RequestType | enum | Type of the return request. `R` for return to origin (RTO) `C` for customer return and `CU` for Return created due to item cancellation